pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

  NOTE: Those columns should not have `NotNULL` constraint attribute, or the inferred filters are unnecessary.

-3. Fold the constraints based their semantics to avoid redundancy
+3. Fold the constraints based on their semantics to avoid redundancy

- After the propagations we may produce some duplicates predicates, and they can be combined.
+ After the propagations we may produce some duplicate predicates, and they can be combined.
 We should analyze all of the conditions and try to make the predicates clean:

 | original expressions         | combined expression |
 | --------------------         | ------------------  |